Fl4gu1z0wsky/CEH/README.md

 **Slowloris** - A single machine tries to keep many connections to the target web server open and hold them open as long as possible with partial request.

 **Spoofed Session Flood** - Fake Session attacks try to bypass security (only monitoring incoming traffic on the network) under the disguise of a valid TCP session by carrying an SYN, multiple ACK and one or more RST or FIN packets.
 It can also bring a complete shutdown of the system.

+*STP attack*** - It is when an attacker spoof the root bridge in the topology.
+The attacker broadcasts out an STP configuration/topology change BPDU in an attempt to force an STP recalculation.
+The attacker’s system has a lower bridge priority.
+He then sees a variety of frames forwarded from other switches to it.

 ### Others